-Lodgings are where the property shared with the landlord and possibly their family.
-This type of accommodation is especially suited to younger students who are living away from home for the first time, postgraduate students who are looking for a quiet place to live and students who do not wish to commit themselves to a fixed term tenancy agreement for the entire academic year.
+Lodgings are properties shared with the landlords and possibly their family.
+This type of accommodation is especially suited for postgraduate students who are looking for a quiet place to live and students who do not wish to commit themselves to a fixed term tenancy agreement for the entire academic year.

-Typically you should have a room of your own and expect to share the other facilities with the household.
-You should be provided with your own set of keys to the front door of the property however, the provision of keys to your bedroom would be at the owner's discretion.
+You should have a room of your own and expect to share the other facilities with the household.
+You should be provided with your own set of keys to the front door of the property as well as to your room.

-Lodgings are usually let on a self-catering basis, meaning that you will provide your own food with use of the household kitchen by arrangement however some landlords may be prepared to provide meals for an additional charge.
+Lodgings are usually let on a self-catering basis, meaning that you will have to cook your own food, although some landlords may provide you with meals for an additional charge.
 If you wish to change your accommodation you must give reasonable notice - most landlords will accept 2-4 weeks' notice but this must be agreed between yourselves at the time of moving in.